 Yes.
 Smaller mesh sizes do not necessarily equate to your equine eating slower, they may not be able to eat at all or get frustrated and destructive.
 Depending on your equine's personality and experience with slow feeders, there is no “one size fits all equines” mesh size.

 Should shod livestock use any netting device on the ground?

 No. Due to the dangers involved in using any mesh material that can potentially get caught on a horseshoe it is not safe or recommended.

 What are my options to feed my shod horse at ground level?

 Secure a Day or Bale net at both ends in a tub tall enough to prevent a hoof being placed in.
 You may load the net with limited flakes or an entire bale.
+See our mounting and hanging page for photos and more details.
 We strongly recommend providing free choice forage with multiple locations.

 To learn more about happier healthier horses, see our how-to resources:

 - How to Introduce & Incorporate Free-Choice Forage: An Action Plan